-The City of Grande Prairie is actively monitoring the evolving COVID-19 pandemic and is taking precautionary measures to prevent spread and prepare for the possibility of a confirmed case in our community.
+The City of Grande Prairie is actively monitoring the evolving COVID-19 pandemic and is taking precautionary measures to prevent spread in our community.

 The health, safety, and wellbeing of our residents and community is our priority.

 Alberta Health Services are the best source of public health information.
 For regular updates on the pandemic, please visit alberta.ca/covid19.

 For any residents experiencing symptoms, please call Health Link by dialling 811.

 The City has a business continuity plan to ensure core services including emergency services and transit continue to operate.

 Here is a list of current changes to services, events and programming:

 Update #55 | Friday, November 27, 2020 | 2:30 p.m.